Module Two Sessions and Assignments

 [If you want to do more optional reading on his idea: 1) See his chapter on “Prayer Is Thinking” is available on JSTOR.
 If you have a subscription through your seminary or library you might read the article.
 It was an article in The Furrow, Vol. 21, No. 11 (Nov., 1970), 2) Prayer as Thinking” chapter 3 in Paths in Spirituality.
 3) In Principles of Christian Theology Maquarrie discusses different kinds of thinking in Chapter 4 Revelation.]

 2) Case study and group process.
 Read the case and make notes in response to the questions.
-This will be used in the second half of our time.

 Time |